 Yet the mere mention of animal fat tends to make some people go a little crazy.
 Once, a woman in my audience actually fainted.
 I thought she was simply swooning in ecstasy at the sight of the duck fat gurgling happily in my pan.
 Alas, no. The paramedics carried her away before I had a chance to tell her that just a year ago the Harvard School of Public Health and the Research Unit at the Oakland Children’s Hospital analyzed studies of animal fat and diet spanning 25 years and eight countries.
 They concluded that saturated fat is not associated with an increased risk of heart or vascular disease.
 Hallelujah!

 Even after hearing all the evidence, some aren’t swayed.
-I recall one young man who confessed that he’d dearly loved his grandmother’s cooking—her crisp roasted chicken, her creamy mashed potatoes, her crumbly cookies—until he saw the amount of butter she used.
+I recall one young man who confessed that he’d dearly loved his grandmother’s cooking—her crisp roasted lemon chicken, her creamy mashed potatoes, her crumbly cookies—until he saw the amount of butter she used.
 That’s when he’d accused his granny of trying to kill him.

 “But the taste?”
 I questioned.